mynita/sample/README.md

-# sample
+# My 1st Repository

-This repository is full of randomness.
-Test file for sample.
+This repository is an initial test file.

 - this is a bullet

-# HEADINGS